GeoffreyBooth/node/doc/api/esm.md

    This has the disadvantage of polluting the global namespace, but it is compatible with non-CommonJS environments such as browsers.

-For all approaches other than the first, an `instanceof` comparison would return `false` when comparing the CommonJS and ES module versions of such packages, or objects instantiated from each version; end users of such packages need to be aware of this and avoid comparing identity in mixed-module system environments, or check against both versions:
+For packages using this approach, regardless of which state management pattern is chosen, an `instanceof` comparison would return `false` when comparing the CommonJS and ES module versions of the package or of objects instantiated from each version.
+End users of such packages need to be aware of this and avoid comparing identity in mixed-module system environments, or check against both
+versions:

 ```js
 import { createRequire } from 'module';